kivakiva/story-time/README.md

 ## Tech stack

 The front end of this application uses React, is styled in DaisyUI, and is <a href="https://storytime-demo.netlify.app/">deployed</a> on Netlify.
-The back end uses express and PostreSQL and is deployed to Heroku.
+The back end uses Node.js, Express.js, and PostgreSQL.
+It is deployed to Heroku.
 The chat component of the application uses websockets.

 <br/>